lucylow/Martha_Stewart/README.md

 # Martha Stewart

 **Quantitative Algorithmic Trading Software for High Frequency Trading (HFT)** aka Automated Trading, Black-Box Trading, or Algo-Trading.
-Martha Stewart's goal is to execute trades at the best prices by capitalizing on infinitesimal price discrepancies.
+Martha Stewart's goal is to execute trades at the best prices by capitalizing on infinitesimal price discrepancies by forecasting stock market closing prices.

 <div>